john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

     >>> tri.print_num_sides()
     3

-We have created a connection between the idea of a triangle/rectangle and the idea of a Polygon.
+We have created a connection between the idea of a triangle and the idea of a polygon.
 We say that "Triangle inherits from Polygon".
-What we have done is created a connection between the ideas of a triangle and a rectangle by having them both "inherit" from the `Polygon` class.
-This also means that both classes share the `print_num_sides` method, but we didn't have to write it twice.

-So that is inheritance.
-It is adding another layer of abstraction to the ideas in our code.
-And from that layer of abstraction we can reason more generally about the functionality of the separate components  of software we are creating.
+We have set up a conceptual connection such that everything in `Polygon` should appear in `Triangle`.
+We use this connection in code to help us think about the logic of our situation.
+The goal is to create relationships among the ideas that we can represent in the code.

 ## Abstract Classes